-CougarTrack will allow students access to Cougar-Mail (the official means of communication for the college) their Columbia College transcripts, grades, access to online courses, student schedule, and more.
+CougarTrack will allow students access to Cougar-Mail (the official means of communication for the college), their Columbia College transcripts, grades, access to online courses, student schedule, and more.
 Enrollment processes, to include registration and adding and dropping classes, are also available through CougarTrack.
-Once students have completed an enrollment process online they receive an email confirmation of their course schedules; they should review it carefully to ensure that they have been registered appropriately.
-If there are any errors or questions they should contact the Student Records and Transcripts Office at (573) 875-7526.
+If there are any errors or questions they should contact the Office of the Registrar at (573) 875-7526.